MBAigner/ai-workflow-capstone/README.md

 ## API

-After starting ``app.py`` locally or over the provided Dockerfile, predictions, trainings and logs work over REST calls, described in the following.
+After starting ``app.py`` locally or over the provided ``Dockerfile``, predictions, trainings and logs work over REST calls, described in the following.
 The REST calls can be done over the address 0.0.0.0:8080.

 The following POST options are present.
 All of them get a dictionary as input via post.
 Additionally, the response is always a dictionary (despite of log files).